Programs for Booklovers

-The Nonfictioneers meet on the first Tuesday of the month at 7:15 PM in the Program Room at Governor Street. to discuss contemporary and classic nonfiction titles.
+The Nonfictioneers meet on the first Tuesday of the month at 7 PM in the Dayton Program Room to discuss contemporary and classic nonfiction titles.

-Murder by the Book, the Library’s mystery discussion group, meets on the first Thursday of the month (except December) at 11:15 AM.
-The group is led by Assistant Library Director Mary Rindfleisch and will meet at the Library's 21 Governor Street location.
+Murder by the Book, the Library’s mystery discussion group, meets on the first Thursday of the month (except December) at 1 PM.
+The group is led by Assistant Library Director Mary Rindfleisch and will meet in the Dayton Program Room.

-The Critics’ Circle focuses mainly on fiction and meets on the third Tuesday of the month (except December) at 7:15 PM in the Program Room at Governor Street.
+The Critics’ Circle focuses mainly on fiction and meets on the third Tuesday of the month (except December) at 7 PM in the Dayton Program Room.
 Adult Services Librarian Dorothy Pawlowski facilitates the discussions.

-The Poetry Discussion Group meets monthly on the third Friday of the month (except July and August) at 1:00 PM at the Program Room on Governor Street.
+The Poetry Discussion Group meets monthly on the third Friday of the month (except July and August) at 1 PM in the Dayton Program Room.
 Discussions are led by Dr. Alan Holder, a poet and retired English professor.
 Sponsored by the Friends of the Library.

 The A.M.
-Book Group gets together on the fourth Wednesday of every month (except December) at 11:15 a.m.
-The group is led by Assistant Library Director Mary Rindfleisch and will meet at the Library's 21 Governor Street location.
+Book Group gets together on the fourth Wednesday of every month (except December) at 10 AM.
+The group is led by Assistant Library Director Mary Rindfleisch and will meet in the Dayton Program Room.